-On a more personal level, I have had a passion for historic aviation for as long as I can remember, and I am a founding member of The People's Mosquito and served on the board as Director of Communications for some time.
-The aim of this charitable project is to restore a Second World War de Havilland DH.98 Mosquito to flight in the UK for heritage, conservation and educational purposes, and its motto is: 'to fly: to educate: to remember'.
+On a more personal level, I have had a passion for historic aviation for as long as I can remember, and I am a founding member of The People's Mosquito, and served on the board as Director of Communications for the first five years of the project's life, building the public image and awareness of the charity and developing the brand.
+The aim of this charitable project is to restore a Second World War de Havilland DH.98 Mosquito to flight in the UK for heritage, conservation and educational purposes, and its motto is: 'To fly - To educate - To remember'.
 To find out more please visit the website at www.peoplesmosquito.org.uk.
 Or you can follow the Facebook page or supporters' group, or follow the project on Twitter.